Dorsolateral prefrontal cortex: Depression

 Along with regions of the brains such as the limbic system, the dorsolateral prefrontal cortex deals heavily with major depressive disorder (MDD).
-The DLPFC may contribute to depression due to being involved with the disorder on an emotional level during the suppression stage.
-While working memory tasks seem to activate the DLPFC normally, its decreased grey matter volume correlates to its decreased activity.
-The DLPFC may also have ties to the ventromedial prefrontal cortex in their functions with depression.
-This can be attributed to how the DLPFC's cognitive functions can also involve emotions, and the VMPFC's emotional effects can also involve self-awareness or self-reflection.
-Damage or lesion to the DLPFC can also lead to increased expression of depression symptoms.
+The dlPFC may contribute to depression due to being involved with the disorder on an emotional level during the suppression stage.
+While working memory tasks seem to activate the dlPFC normally, its decreased grey matter volume correlates to its decreased activity.
+The dlPFC may also have ties to the ventromedial prefrontal cortex in their functions with depression.
+This can be attributed to how the dlPFC's cognitive functions can also involve emotions, and the VMPFC's emotional effects can also involve self-awareness or self-reflection.
+Damage or lesion to the dlPFC can also lead to increased expression of depression symptoms.
+The noradrenergic alpha-2A receptor agonist, guanfacine, which strengthens PFC connections on spines, has been shown to reduce depressive symptoms in patients with the cognitive biotype of depression by strengthening the functional connectivity between the dlPFC and the vmPFC (Brodmann Area 32).